chriskoorzen/CS20240219_FTO2407_GroupB_ChrisKoorzen_DJS07/README.md

 # DJS07 - Meme Generator

+Got a joke to tell?
+Need to convey a funny idea?
+Want to share your strange experiences? **Make a meme!**

 ## Using this App
 1. Get a random Meme image using the "Get a random meme image" button.
 2. Select your text size.